flexera-public/rightlink_scripts/README.md

 ```
   This now means that RL10 expects to find an operational script called `rll::init` in the
   dashboard at `/home/rightscale/rightlink_scripts/rll/init.*`
-- Test your scripts by running them fro mthe dashboard or command line using
+- Test your scripts by running them from the dashboard or command line using
 ```
 curl ...
 ```